Good Fiction, Calcium, and Strong Bones

 Maybe it can.
 Abby Randolph has to confront her demons in much the way that you and I would, failing over and over again, before she is able to arrive at what matters.
 Without Medwed’s clever sarcasm and tight narrative, without her insider knowledge as a Cambridge resident, How Elizabeth Barrett Browning Saved My Life could be just another book in a growing list of what is now referred to as Chick Lit.
 Without Medwed’s dry humor and ability to capture the odd characteristics humans have, Abby could be just another female whose pathetic lack of self-awareness makes her unnoticeable.
 Instead, we are left smiling as Abby grows into herself and her life.

 I’m left wondering on whose site I originally found the offer to review this novel and will continue to do some investigating.
 My quest has dropped me into the world of publishing houses and their quest to step up their on-line marketing.
 It has taken me to Booksquare and a very interesting look at opinions on the publishing industry.
-It has also taken me to & Review Tomorrow's Books Today" target="_blank">First Look at Harper Collins — a very intriguing opportunity for someone like me, trying to avoid those books I already own, wanting instead to wallow in the possibility of buying more, always more.
+It has also taken me to First Look at Harper Collins — a very intriguing opportunity for someone like me, trying to avoid those books I already own, wanting instead to wallow in the possibility of buying more, always more.

 Oh, that heaven is a bookstore when I get there…